Roof Inspection Checklist

 Exterior Roof Inspection

-Rubber boots at top of pipes for dry rot.
+• Rubber boots at the top of pipes for dry rot.

-Examine fascia board for any damage or rot.
+• Examine the fascia board for any damage or rot.

-Survey the condition of siding above the roof.
+• Survey the condition of the siding above the roof.

 Cracks on roof sheathing.